GB127/SJ-rando/README.md

         For windows : https://www.thewindowsclub.com/how-to-open-command-prompt-from-right-click-menu/
     type the command : python main.py -h then press return/ENTER on the keyboard.
+        This will display what the randomizer supports.
+        You can skip this step.
     type the command with the settings you want to use EXAMPLE : python main.py -arp --seed 450 --mode reckless